parinfer/parinfer.js/lib/doc/code.md

 > __TODO__: document that Paren Mode indentation constraint is now stronger than in Indent Mode for stability (see [Extending Indentation Constraints])

-> __TODO__: document that Smart Mode will correct indentation whenever a cursor leaves the holding area
+> __TODO__: document that Smart Mode will correct indentation whenever a cursor leaves a paren-trail holding area

 [Extending Indentation Constraints]:../test/cases/paren-mode.md#extending-indentation-constraints